-This course provides students with a description of the current financial environment in which health care organizations operate.
-It also supplies students, as future health care decision-makers, with an understanding of key health care finance concepts, basic managerial and accounting principles, the budget process, and tools used for financial analysis.
-Students will be provided focused information on financing, funding, and reimbursement of health services including for-profit, nonprofit, and managed care organizations, as well as governmental programs such as Medicare and Medicaid.
+This course provides you with a description of the current financial environment in which health care organizations operate.
+It also supplies you, as a future health care decision-maker, with an understanding of key health care finance concepts, basic managerial and accounting principles, the budget process, and tools used for financial analysis.
+You will be provided focused information on financing, funding, and reimbursement of health services including for-profit, nonprofit, and managed care organizations, as well as governmental programs such as Medicare and Medicaid.
 Discussions on the application of financial information give students useful information to make financial decisions to better the cost-effectiveness of an organization.

 This capstone course is the culminating